PumasAI-Labs/NLME-Assessment/docs/reference.md

 Goodness of fit

 : How well a model can accuratelly predict or reproduce the observed data.
 In Pumas, there is a standard four-panel plot that plots established goodness of fit plots.

+Visual predictive check (VPC)

+: Graphical model diagnostic tool to assess the performance of a pharmacometric model.
+It involves generating simulations from the model for the observed covariate values (generally time) and comparing these simulations to the observed data graphically.

+Prediction-corrected visual predictive check (VPC)

+: Variant of the VPC that adjusts both observed and simulated data by the model predictions.
+This is done to remove the effects of potentially confounding factors.

 ## Get in touch